 |Amount of each type of question on the SHSAT, HSPT, and TACHS|

-Another common combination of preparation is HSPT and TACHS for students that have decided they want to go to a Catholic high school.
-For this, we primarily prepare for HSPT and add abilities.
+Another common combination of group tutoring is HSPT and TACHS for students that have decided they want to go to a Catholic high school.
+For this, we primarily teach for HSPT and the unique TACHS abilities.
+Most of the sections are similar on the TACHS and HSPT.
 Students will take multiple HSPT and TACHS practice tests over the course of 10 months.

-All students preparing with us take an initial practice exam in order to identify the best course of action, establish a baseline to compare to future exams, and potentially schedule similar students with similar goals in groups.
-The first practice test to begin preparing for the fall exams is usually offered in December or January of 7th grade.
+All students learning with us take an initial practice exam in order to identify the best course of action, establish a baseline to compare to future exams, and potentially schedule similar students with similar goals in groups.
+The first practice test to begin for the fall exams is usually offered in December or January of 7th grade.
 Some ambitious students opt to start in 5th or 6th grade.
-Preparing over the school year will reinforce the material to better incorporate it into their long term thinking and increase their grades, which are also important for high school entrance.
+Starting over the school year will reinforce the material to better incorporate it into their long term thinking and increase their grades, which are also important for high school entrance prep.